 MDF Habitat Partnership Coordinator Position

-The Mule Deer Foundation (MDF) is seeking a term (2 year with possibility of extension) wildlife biologist to function as a Habitat Partnership Coordinator (Coordinator) to work with the Medicine Bow – Routt National Forests and Thunder Basin National Grassland on high priority habitat projects on the Medicine Bow – Routt National Forest (MBR) in southcentral WY and northern CO.
-The Coordinator will be a shared position with MDF and MBR, be based in Saratoga, WY, and will report directly to the MDF Director of Conservation (Director).
-The position will work closely with MDF and MBR staff, MDF conservation partners, Wyoming Game and Fish Department (WGF), and other local stakeholders to identify, plan, and implement habitat projects on US Forest Service lands in coordination with the Landscape Vegetation Analysis project (LaVA) which includes fire restoration, migration and winter range conservation, and other habitat work.
+The Mule Deer Foundation (MDF) is seeking a term (3 year with possibility of extension) Habitat Partnership Coordinator (Coordinator) to work with the Utah Division of Wildlife Resources (DWR) on high priority habitat projects in Utah.
+The Coordinator will have a home office and will be required to live in Utah, with a preference to NE or Central Utah (Price, Vernal, etc.) within 2 hours of Salt Lake City.
+The position will report directly to the MDF Director of Conservation (Director) and have substantial coordination with DWR staff.
+The position will work closely with MDF and DWR staff, US Forest Service, Bureau of Land Management (BLM), MDF conservation partners, and other local stakeholders to identify, plan, and implement habitat projects within Utah through the Utah Watershed Restoration Initiative.
+Potential work outside of Utah could be available pending funding and capacity.
 Coordinator will provide project planning, project management, agreement and contract management, and program development support to work associated with habitat project implementation.
-The Coordinator is responsible for developing, implementing, and managing collaborative stewardship and conservation programs on federal lands managed by the U.S. Forest Service, while working with local stakeholders including local communities, conservation NGOs, federal and state agencies, and private sector partners to support strategic initiatives and long-term goals of the MDF on the MBR.
+The Coordinator is responsible for developing, implementing, and managing collaborative stewardship and conservation programs in Utah, while working with local stakeholders including local communities, conservation NGOs, federal and state agencies, and private sector partners to support strategic initiatives and long-term goals of the MDF and the DWR.

 The MDF Habitat Coordinator is responsible for:

-b.
-Create specific individual projects on behalf of the Forest Service, which may be carried out through, but not limited to, separate funded agreements and/or contracts as decided and agreed to by both parties;
+- Create specific individual projects on behalf of MDF or partners to be submitted for consideration and funding from the WRI, which may be carried out through, but not limited to, separate funded agreements and/or contracts as decided and agreed to by both parties.

-d.
-Serve as project lead to oversee project design and coordinate the implementation of those projects completing follow-up monitoring and reporting when required
+- Serve as project lead to oversee project design and coordinate the implementation of those projects completing follow-up monitoring and reporting when required.

-f.
-Organize the pieces to complete implementation of projects;
+- Organize the pieces to complete implementation of projects.

-j.
-Secure additional funding through Mule Deer Foundation or other partner networks;
+- Secure additional funding through Mule Deer Foundation or other partner networks.

-• Develop scope of work for stewardship and conservation projects on the MBR but also may consider project which occur across various land ownerships and land uses;
+- Develop scope of work for stewardship and conservation projects in Utah, which occur across various land ownerships and land uses.

-• Coordinate with MBR and WGF staff to develop, modify, manage, and track all aspects (including budgets, contracting mechanisms, and accomplishments) of habitat projects associated with forest restoration projects (e.g., hand thinning, mechanical thinning, mastication, biomass removal, prescribed fire, etc.) that benefit mule deer and other wildlife;
+- Coordinate with DWR, USFS, BLM and other partner staff to develop, modify, manage, and track all aspects (including budgets, contracting mechanisms, and accomplishments) of habitat projects associated with habitat projects (e.g., hand thinning, mechanical thinning, mastication, biomass removal, prescribed fire, etc.) that benefit mule deer and other wildlife.

-• Build new partnerships to strengthen MBR and MDF ability to support on-the-ground restoration and enhancement projects that benefit conserve natural systems and expand outdoor experiences;
+- Build new partnerships to strengthen MDF and DWR ability to support on-the-ground restoration and enhancement projects that benefit conserve natural systems and expand outdoor experiences.

 Education and Qualifications

-• Work Experience: Minimum two years (2), preferred five (5+) years of work experience managing habitat projects, or similar conservation programs, including project planning, and/or project implementation, preferably on state or federal lands (preference will be given to work within US Forest Service);
+- Work Experience: At least five years of work experience managing habitat projects, or similar conservation programs, including project planning, and/or project implementation, preferably on state or federal lands (preference will be given to work associated with forestry and habitat projects).

-• Outreach and Engagement: Experience with community outreach and education efforts about land management, wildfire mitigation, restoration, forest health, or other conservation-related topics across diverse stakeholders is preferred.
+- Outreach and Engagement: Experience with community outreach and education efforts about land management, wildfire mitigation, restoration, forest health, or other conservation-related topics across diverse stakeholders are preferred.

-• Agreement/Contract Management: Experience working with U.S. Forest Service, or other federal agency, agreements, such as or similar to Stewardship Agreements and Challenge Cost Share Agreements, or other contracts to implement habitat projects.
+- Agreement/Contract Management: Experience working with state wildlife agencies, U.S. Forest Service, BLM, or other federal agency agreements, on habitat project such as or similar to Stewardship Agreements and Challenge Cost Share Agreements, or other contracts to implement habitat projects.

-• A strong understanding of natural resource issues in Wyoming and northern Colorado.
+- A strong understanding of natural resource issues in Utah and the Intermountain West.

-• Excellent communication, interpersonal, organizational and administrative skills; and
+- Excellent communication, interpersonal, organizational and administrative skills.

 Abilities and Skills

-• Ability and willingness to work independently, work in outdoor conditions, telework when necessary, and maintain a flexible work schedule if needed.
+- Ability and willingness to work independently, work in outdoor conditions, and maintain a flexible work schedule if needed.

-To Apply: Please send a cover letter, resume, and 3 references to MBRjob@muledeer.org with the subject line: “Application for MDF Habitat Partnership Coordinator”.
+To Apply: Please send a brief cover letter and resume to MDF at UTjob@muledeer.org with the subject line: “Application for UT MDF Habitat Partnership Coordinator”.